 December 11, 2000 — Google product tracker could raise privacy concerns

 As the first version of the Google toolbar was released, privacy concerns were raised about the ability of the toolbar to track the travels of its users across the Web.
-Of course, for the pagerank function to work, the toolbar needed to secure information from a distant server to find the score of a page.
+Of course, for the PageRank function to work, the Google toolbar needed to secure information from a distant server to find the score of a page.

 March 15, 2002 — The Google Toolbar: a translator’s tool? (link no longer available)